itamm15/IdenticonCreater/README.md

 ## Installation

-Download source fails.
+Download source files.
 Run code in terminal, in the direction where files were installed.

 ```elixir
 iex -S mix